-- 1. Leave immediately when the fire alarm sounds.
+1. Leave immediately when the fire alarm sounds.
 Close all doors behind you, proceed to the fire exit, and leave the building.
 If you are in Morgan North or South, the alarm will announce where evacuation should occur (the floor of the alarm and the floors above and below the alarm).
-The remaining floors should await notification and instructions from the Philadelphia Fire Department Incident Commander, Temple University Fire Marshal or other university personnel regarding evacuation. - 2.
-Do not use elevators.
+The remaining floors should await notification and instructions from the Philadelphia Fire Department Incident Commander, Temple University Fire Marshal or other university personnel regarding evacuation.

+- 2. Do not use elevators.
 Use the stairs.
 Elevators will stop if power fails, causing occupants to become trapped.
 Elevator shafts are like chimneys.
 Smoke could enter the elevator and shaft thereby asphyxiating the occupants trying to evacuate the building. - 3.
 If the door is hot or smoke is seeping in, do not open it.
 Feel the door that leads from your room to the corridor for heat before opening it.
 If you become trapped in your room and cannot reach the fire exit, keep the door closed and seal off any cracks.
 Call the Fire Department (9-1-1) or Temple Police, (215) 204-1234, and give your specific location, including the floor and room number. - 4.
 Stay low if caught in smoke or heat.
-Take short breaths (through your nose) until you reach an Area of Refuge (defined on p.
-11).

-- 5. If the door feels cool, open cautiously.
+Take short breaths (through your nose) until you reach an Area of Refuge (defined on this page). - 5.
+If the door feels cool, open cautiously.
 Be prepared to slam it shut if the corridor is full of smoke or if you feel heat pressure against the door.
 If the corridor is clear, proceed with the escape plan. - 6.
 Keep moving for at least 200 feet and proceed to the designated rally point after leaving the building.
-Do not reenter until given permission by Temple Police or the Fire Department. - 7.
-People with Functional and Access Needs: If your floor has to be evacuated, you should plan to relocate to an Area of Refuge or an exit stair landing.
-Once situated, call Temple Police, (215) 204-1234, or the Fire Department (9-1-1).
+Do not reenter until given permission by Temple Police or the Fire Department.

+7. People with Mobility Limitations: If your floor has to be evacuated, you should plan to relocate to an Area of Refuge or an exit stair landing.
+If possible, call Temple Police, (215) 204-1234, or the Fire Department (9-1-1).
 Identify your location and floor.
 Be sure to indicate if you require special equipment to descend the stairs.
-The Fire Department should arrive in minutes to assist.
-Plan in advance to have a responsible person assist you in the event of fire.
+The Fire Department should arrive quickly, though it may take time to assist you.
+As part of your personal preparedness, please think about and develop a plan to address your needs in advance of any emergency.